Symbolic (Voodoo Glow Skulls album)

 Symbolic is the Voodoo Glow Skulls' fifth full-length album.
-It was released on September 12, 2000 on Epitaph Records.
-This album marks the band’s last release on the label.
+It was released on September 12, 2000, on Epitaph Records.
+This album marks the band's last release on the label.
 Track 8 “El Mas Chingon” featuring a guitar solo by Reverend Horton Heat.
-Track 14 is a cover of the song "I Shot the Sheriff" from Eric Clapton.
+Track 14 is a cover of the song "I Shot the Sheriff" from Bob Marley.
 The song "Say Goodnight" appears on punk compilation album Punk-O-Rama 6.